hydpy-dev/hydpy/hydpy/docs/rst/index.rst

 =====

-:ref:`HydPy` is an interactive framework for developing and applying different types of hydrological models.
-It was originally developed at the `Ruhr-University Bochum`_ for specific research purposes.
+:ref:`HydPy` is an interactive framework for developing and applying different types of hydrological models, originally developed at the `Ruhr-University Bochum`_ for specific research purposes.
 Later it was extended on behalf of the `German Federal Institute of Hydrology`_ to be applicable in practical applications like runoff